-Every year, twelve to fifteen fellows from Heidelberg University take part in the Marsilius Kolleg, where they investigate fundamental issues from an interdisciplinary perspective.
-If we count the current participants, this means that well over 60 Heidelberg scientists from various disciplines have served as fellows and created new personal and scientific contacts.
+Every year, ten to twelve fellows from Heidelberg University take part in the Marsilius Kolleg, where they investigate fundamental issues from an interdisciplinary perspective.
+If we count the current participants, this means that well over 120 Heidelberg scientists from various disciplines have served as fellows and created new personal and scientific contacts.

 In addition, the Marsilius Kolleg organises interdisciplinary summer and winter schools for junior scientists and presents interdisciplinary topics to the wider public through a special lecture series – the Marsilius Lectures – given by renowned researchers.